ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 <hr>
 <h3>Sensor Calibration Applications Overview</h3>

 <p>The following command-line-based Python3 application is installed on a user's computer, and provides the user with a novel approach to estimating the boresight alignment angles for the OpenMMS lidar sensor.
 The boresight calibration approach attempts to determine the optimal set of boresight alignment angles that minimize the RMS values for a set of best-fit planar surfaces that correspond to manually identified planar sections within a post-processed point cloud.
 A novel procedure for precisely estimating the lever-arm offsets between the GNSS antennas and the Applanix sensor, via a total station/theodolite intersection survey, is also included.
 A Microsoft Excel spreadsheet template is provided, where the survey observations are simply entered into the spreadsheet and automatically all the calculations are performed and the lever-arm offset values are estimated.
 The new lever-arm offset values then need to be entered into the Applanix sensor's firmware, via its WebUI.
-See the OpenMMS website for complete details.</p>
+See the <a href="https://www.openmms.org">OpenMMS website</a> for complete details.</p>

 | OpenMMS Application | Windows Batch Trigger | Mac/Linux Bash Trigger |
 | --------------------|-----------------------|----------------------- |